gowenrw/cowboys_vs_dinosaurs/docs/assembly.md

 This is the list of components that are provided in the kit

 * Main Kit Bag (20x30cm-8x12in Holographic) Containing:
-  * 1x PCB panel (which breaks apart for top/front and bottom/rear PCBs)
+  * 1x PCB panel (which breaks apart for top/front and bottom/rear PCBs) Note: The PCB might have broken apart during shipping, but this is not a problem as its required for assembly.
   * Small Component Bag #1 (4x5cm-1.5x2in Clear) Containing:
     * 4x Brass10mm Standoff and 2x M3 Screw set
   * Small Component Bag #2 (5x7cm-2x2.8in Red) Containing: